 Richard C. Cornes

-Australian National University (ANU) - Faculty of Economics & Commerce; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+Australian National University (ANU) - Faculty of Economics & Commerce; CESifo (Center for Economic Studies and Ifo Institute)

 University of Nottingham Economics Discussion Paper No. 03/17

 We show that the presence of loss aversion on the part of participants in a Tullock imperfectly discriminating contest will significantly reduce the proportion of the rent dissipated in the form of resources used up in the competition for that rent.
 We also suggest a simple experiment that can reveal whether contestants are, indeed, loss averse.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.